-Prefer to listen about the paleo myths?
+Prefer to listen to the paleo myths?
 Check out the video I have prepared below.
 Alternatively, you can find the full-text guide right below the video.
 If you like the video, then please make sure you subscribe to the YouTube, so you stay up to date on all the paleo recipes, guides and much more.

 Paleo Myth #1: Paleo is expensive and not sustainable

 The first of the paleo diet myths is that many Paleo detractors love to bring up the high cost of foods associated with Paleo and the paleo lifestyle.
-While yes, a pound of organic broccoli or range-free chicken breast might be a bit more expensive than a Big Mac, you need to see the food as a long-term investment rather than a quick fix.
+While yes, a pound of organic broccoli or range-free chicken breast might be a bit more expensive than a Big Mac, and you need to see the food as a long-term investment rather than a quick fix.

 A pound of chicken breast combined with some leafy vegetables will provide enough food for two or three meals, and its macronutrient ratio will be composed mainly of fibrous carbohydrates and lean protein which means it will be significantly better for you in the long term.

 Also, the risks associated with a diet based on simple carbohydrates and junk foods are much more dangerous and more expensive to treat in the long-term.
-All the diseases associated with obesity such as heart disease, diabetes and strokes are very costly to treat and will definitely result in an inferior quality of life.
+All the diseases associated with obesity such as heart disease, diabetes, and strokes are very costly to treat and will result in an inferior quality of life.

 If you shop around and try and find the best prices from stores both offline and online, you can cut the cost of shopping on the paleo diet considerably.
-For example, something like Amazon is an excellent online source for paleo pantry goods.
-For fresher ingredients try local markets, local butchers or even the large supermarkets.
+For example, something like Amazon is an excellent online source for Paleo pantry goods.
+For fresher ingredients try local markets, local butchers or even the supermarkets.
 I find taking a shopping list with me is a great way to know exactly what to get saving you time and possibly money at the shops.

 Paleo Myth #2: Paleo means increased cholesterol levels